aeheathc/CommandShops/README.md

 Changelog
 -------------------

+**3.5.4**
+- Fixed bug where transactions would fail based on seller's balance
+- Improved error reporting
+- Gave admins more power to meddle with shops (to better fit the existing description)
+- Tested with CB 1317

 **3.5.3**
 - Added hard dependency on Register to alleviate dependency issues
 - Avoid calling Register stuff in inappropriate cases